andrew-lawton/andrew-lawton.github.io/README.md

 # **Interest in IT**

 ### Why I.T?
 My interest in I.T blossemed when my brother began his studies in Computer Science.
 I was able to see how he could manipulate and create new programs tailored for himself and for his clients.
-Being able to create devices and programs specifically for you would be something I would love to do in the future.
+Being able to create devices and programs specifically for you would be something I would love to do in the future on both a large and small scale.
 Whilst using premade devices and programs is useful at times, there is something a bit more special about being able to make it yourself from the ground up.

+### Why RMIT?
+I chose to study at RMIT due to the interconnection between hands-on learning and theoretical learning.
+As a learner I believe this approach works best for me as it allows for me to become more ready for the industry ahead of me.
+The CBD is also a bonus and I would love to be able to begin a career located in the Melbourne CBD.

+### What do I expect to be equipped after this?